polkadot-fellows/RFCs/text/0014-improve-locking-mechanism-for-parachains.md

 The manager of a parachain have the permission to manage the parachain when the parachain is unlocked.
 Parachain is by default locked when onboarded on a slot.
 This requires the parachain wasm/genesis must be valid otherwise a root track governance action on relaychain is required to update the parachain.

-This RFC proposes a mechanism to allow parachain manager self-service the parachain without root track governance action.
+This RFC proposes a mechanism to allow a parachain manager to self-service the parachain without root track governance action.

 ## Motivation